v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 	**Note:** All the admin roles will be displayed if you select **Show all by category**, which appears after the last common role.
 For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.

-11. Select the **Global administrator** check box.
+11. Select the **Global Administrator** check box.

     **Note:** A warning message will be displayed indicating that you now have 5 global admins.
 In a normal environment, this would be excessive and not recommended.
 For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and three of the other user accounts.
 Therefore, four of the 11 user accounts in your tenant are global admins, which is not something you would see in a real-world deployment.
-However, for the pupose of this lab in our fictitious Adatum lab environment, ignore this message.
+However, for the pupose of this lab in your fictitious Adatum lab environment, ignore this message.
 That being said, keep this guideline in mind for your real-world Microsoft 365 deployments.
 The best practice guideline that you should follow is to have from two to four Global admins.

 12. Select **Next**.